jonathanfiat/jonathanfiat.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm an assistant professor of philosophy the [University of Toronto Department of Philosophy](https://philosophy.utoronto.ca/).
+I'm an Assistant Professor in [Philosophy](https://philosophy.utoronto.ca/) at the University of Toronto.
 Before joining the University of Toronto, I got my PhD from the [MIT Department of Linguistics and Philosophy](https://philosophy.mit.edu/) under the supervision of [Roger White](https://philosophy.mit.edu/white/).
 I work mainly in epistemology, especially in connection to the philosophy of science and to decision theory.

 I spend most of my time thinking about how what we *do* affects what we can know.
 As an easy example, consider randomization: every practitioner knows that the most important feature of clinical trials is to randomize the participants between a *test group* and a *control group*.
 But from a certain perspective, it is a bit puzzling: randomization is something we do, not something we observe.